sivangichatterjee/proofpoint-sourcing/README.md

 - better analyst throughput
 - lower recall than a batch-heavy crawler

+### Why not fully open-web crawling in v1?

+Because the assignment asked for a lightweight internal workflow using public information and simple source inputs, not a full retrieval-infrastructure buildout.

+I intentionally kept retrieval bounded so the prototype would stay:

+- responsive in the UI
+- inspectable during review
+- affordable to run
+- understandable when debugging odd results

+Tradeoff:

+- better control and trust
+- less breadth than a multi-provider crawler or larger asynchronous sourcing system

 ### Why Next.js instead of splitting frontend and backend?